Long Island (Fort Tidball) Alaska's Major Sites: Central and South

 The other purpose of Burt Point was to provide searchlight stations for ships or aircraft that might be spotted.
 They also had two large machine guns each.
 Here is one of the searchlight bunkers, with one of its rusting doors still attached.
 2005 photo

-Time has not been kind to most of the Quonset huts on
+Time has not been kind to most of the Quonset huts on Long Island.
+This photo from Burt Point in 2005 is typical of what falling trees have done to many buildings across the island.

 Some Quonset huts still remain standing, and in reasonably good shape after over 60 years of neglect.
 This one, with Emil Norton, Jr. standing on its floor joists, had its floor panels removed years ago.
 Even in the 1970s, only a very few of the most remote huts still had their flooring intact.
 2005 photo